Advert

 Entry Requirements

-To join this course, you must have a minimum of a second-class honours degree in a relevant subject (Social Science, Humanities or Management subject).
+• A minimum of a second-class honours degree in a relevant subject (Social Science, Humanities, Law, Psychology, or Management subject).

-Information Technology related subjects will be considered on a case-by-case basis.
+• Information Technology or science related subjects will be considered on a case-by-case basis.

 Find out more